-After living so remotely in a dingy corner of Hawaii, we were eager to see what else was out there during our week-long adventure around the island.
-And we knew that there would likely be a lifestyle dichotomy in the process.
-But knowing and living these changes are two different things!
+After living so remotely in a corner of Hawaii while volunteering off the grid and milking goats on a permaculture property, we were eager to see what else was out there during our week-long adventure around the island.
+And we knew that there would likely be a dichotomy in lifestyle extremes in the process.
+But knowing and living these lifestyle extremes are two different things!
 And seeing old things with new eyes has given us new perspective.

 THE GOOD: Our first awakening was the ability to get around in a car.
 Wow!
 How easy the trip between Hilo and Pahoa became.
 Where Hilo was once an almost unreachable destination 40 miles and a three hour journey away, all of a sudden it was well under an hour and a beautiful drive.